STF1998/Desk20/report/backgroundAndMotivation.md

 #### Single page applications

 Over the past decade, the field of application development has seen significant growth and innovation with the acceleration of development technologies.
 Single-page applications have become increasingly popular with expanding reach and enhanced user experience [[1](#Reference-List)].
-A single-page application is a webpage that updates dynamically on each user’s action which, increases responsiveness and user satisfaction [[2](#Reference-List)].
+A single-page application is a webpage that updates dynamically on each user’s action which increases responsiveness and user satisfaction [[2](#Reference-List)].
 The architecture of a single page application often consists of the following features [[3](#Reference-List)]:

 - Web interface: Interaction between user and web server